-As the largest news organization in the world, the Associated Press (AP) is dedicated to reporting and delivering breaking news from the most remote corners of the globe.
+As the largest news organization in the world, the AP is dedicated to reporting and delivering breaking news from the most remote corners of the globe.
 Recent upheaval in the media world has forced many news organizations to close their doors.
-A not-for-profit cooperative of American newspapers, AP saw an opportunity to revise its approach to address an evolving world.
+A not-for-profit cooperative of American newspapers, AP saw an opportunity to revise its approach to address an evolving landscape.

 Over the last decade, the organization made strides to strengthen its position as a leading provider of photo and video content.
 By 2009, AP was a new organization, albeit one that lacked strategic cohesion and market differentiation.